On My Kids Plate

 Departments in grocery store vary but include produce, deli, meat and butcher counter, seafood, dairy, bakery, frozen foods, pharmacy, and sometimes a seperate section for natural foods.

-The produce section usually comes first in most grocery stores, and if you continue to shop the outside you’ll find the meat, dairy and frozen goods.
 Teach them where to find different common items that you use in your home.
 “Next on our list is bread, where would we find it?
 Do we buy from the bakery, the aisle or the freezer?”

 12. Teach Kids Social Skills